 This post may contain affiliate links.
 If you click through and make a purchase, I may receive a small commission at no extra cost to you.
 You can find my full disclosure page here.

 Need a flexible schedule as a WAHM?
-If your life is too crazy for any traditional schedule, here is the secret to
+If your life is too crazy for any traditional schedule, here is the secret to creating a perfect WAHM schedule.

 As a mom, life can be crazy!
 Interruptions happen often and rarely do your days go as expected.
 If you’re working on a traditional time-based schedule, it won’t take long for things to go haywire.
 That’s why I use flexible routine blocks to get more done.